yaroslavkrutiak/databricks-migration/README.md

 - `-p, --path`: Defines the path to your Databricks workspace directory.
 (Optional)
 - `-t, --token`: Provides your Databricks workspace access token.
 (Optional)
 - `-c, --catalog`: Sets the catalog for your Databricks workspace.
 (Optional)
 - `-s, --schema`: Defines the schema within your Databricks workspace for migrations.
+Created if not exists.
 (Optional)
 - `-e, --env`: Sets the path to an environment file containing Databricks connection details.
 Defaults to `.env` in the current working directory.
 Supports environment variable expansion.
-- `--noEnvFile`: Disables loading environment variables from .env or other specified options.
+- `--noEnvFile`: Disables loading environment variables from `.env` or other specified options **if no `-h, --host`, `-p, --path`, `-s, --schema`, `-c, --catalog`, or `-t, --token` options are provided**.
 If this flag is set, the tool will rely solely on environment variables set in your shell for Databricks connection details.
 - `-h, --help`: Displays the usage information and available options.

 **Configuration:**